 The five key stages are defining the role and success criteria, attracting and screening candidates, conducting structured interviews, validating qualifications through references and background checks, and making the offer followed by a formal onboarding plan.

 Structured interviews reduce bias by using consistent questions and scoring tied to job competencies, increasing both the predictability of candidate success and legal defensibility if a selection decision is challenged.
-Unstructured interviews primarily measure how well a candidate performs in an unstructured interview — which is not the same as how well they will perform in the role.
+Unstructured interviews primarily measure how well a candidate performs in an unstructured interview, which is not the same as how well the candidate will perform in the role.

 Track 90-day retention rates, early job performance against the success criteria defined in step one, and hiring manager satisfaction with new hire readiness.
 Time-to-fill measures process speed, not process quality.
 An organization can fill roles very quickly and still have a broken hiring process.